All Episodes

 I'm 180 degrees in opposition to the speaker, but she's a nice lady.

-Uh crowd could be heard responding, and well, who cares if she's nice?
+Well, who cares if she's nice?

-I'm sure Obama is uh is nice.
+I'm sure Obama is nice.

-I know, I know that Obama called it Kaminsky Park back in July.
+I know that Obama called it Kaminsky Park back in July.

 Folks, I'm telling you, there's nobody that throws like that.

-Not even A special Olympian, which Obama once made fun of.
+Not even a Special Olympian, which Obama once made fun of.

 They just don't.